 “There’s an app for that” is not only a common phrase, but it’s also often more accurate than we realize.
 In the context of leading a church, we have apps or software for a variety of purposes including church management software (ChMS), accounting software, volunteer scheduling apps, and more.
-One tool you may not be as familiar with is fundraising software.
+One tool you may not be as familiar with is software for fundraising.

 Fundraising software (also known as donor software) is a tool for managing and facilitating giving.
 Contrary to what the name implies, it isn’t used solely for big fundraising campaigns.

-Donor software typically includes a method for processing online giving, handling event registrations, managing donor information, and more.
+Donor software typically includes a method for processing online giving, handling event registrations and event management, managing donor data , and more.

 Fundraising software is usually geared towards general non-profit organizations and is a combination of an electronic giving tool and customer relationship manager (CRM).
 For most churches, those features may overlap with what they already have in their church management and/or accounting software.